Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

     - After remediating a test failure for a particular service, just that single service test can be rerun by replacing `all` in the `cmsdev` command line with the name of the service.
 For example: `/usr/local/bin/cmsdev test -q cfs`

-Additional test execution details can be found in `/opt/cray/tests/install/logs/cmsdev/cmsdev.log`.
+Additional test execution details can be found in the `cmsdev.log` file within the timestamped subdirectory created for that specific test run (e.g., `/opt/cray/tests/install/logs/cmsdev/20251012_050305_414367785_990773/cmsdev.log`).

 ## Version